Bedrock-OSS/bedrock-wiki/docs/blocks/custom-crops.md

 **Issues:**

 -   Custom crops cannot be destroyed by flowing lava.
+-   Custom crops cannot be destroyed by pistons (until 1.21.90).
+-   Custom crops become dark when surrounded by full blocks.
 -   Growth rate cannot be impacted by light level ([see feedback post](https://discord.com/channels/1138536747932864532/1231369171577602179)).

 ## Crop Model